Kumbakonam M. Rajappa Iyer

 Kumbakonam M. Rajappa Iyer was a Mridangam Vidwan in the field of Carnatic music from India.
 He was born in 1916 at Kumbakonam to Muthuswamy Iyer and Sitalakshmi Ammal.

 Early life

 Rajappa Iyer underwent "Gurukulavasam" under Kumbakonam Alaga Nambi Pillai.

 After the demise of Pillai, Rajappa Iyer pursued a Mridangam education with Sakkottai Rangu Iyengar.

 Career

-Rajappa Iyer accompanied on Mridangam and Ghatam for stalwarts like Ariyakudi, Sivan, T. K. Rangachari, M. D. Ramanathan, Dr. Balamurali Krishna, Chittibabu, Lalgudi G Jayaraman, Ramani and many others apart from giving many lec-dems on mridangam and ghatam playing techniques.
-Rajappa Iyer formulated unique style of teaching in which the lessons were systematically arranged with focus on fingering techniques.
+Rajappa Iyer accompanied on the mridangam and ghatam for stalwarts like Ariyakudi, Sivan, T. K. Rangachari, M. D. Ramanathan, Dr. Balamurali Krishna, Chittibabu, Lalgudi G Jayaraman, Ramani and many others apart from giving many lec-dems on mridangam and ghatam playing techniques.
+Rajappa Iyer formulated unique style of teaching in which the lessons were systematically arranged with a focus on fingering techniques.
 His style of Carnatic music is known as the "Rajappa Iyer School".

 Awards

 Rajappa Iyer received many titles and honours: